quicwg/ops-drafts/draft-ietf-quic-manageability.md

 When the version has been identified as QUIC version 1, the packet type needs to be verified as an Initial packet by checking that the third and fourth bit of the header are both set to 0.
-Then the Client Destination Connection ID needs to be extracted to calculate the Initial Secret together with the version specific initial salt, as described in {{QUIC-TLS}}.
+Then the client destination connection ID needs to be extracted to calculate the Initial Secret together with the version specific initial salt, as described in {{QUIC-TLS}}.
 The length of the connection ID is indicated in the 6th byte of the header followed by the